apptainer/singularity-userdocs/definition_files.rst

 #.
 Ensure that sensitive files like ``/etc/passwd``, ``/etc/group``, and
    ``/etc/shadow`` do not contain secrets.

 #.
 Build production containers from a definition file instead of a sandbox that
    has been manually changed.
-This ensures greatest possibility of reproducibility and mitigates the "black box" effect.
+This ensures the greatest possibility of reproducibility and mitigates the "black box" effect.